 About Our Longitudinal Curriculum

-The curriculum at VCU - Fairfax Family Medicine is based on the philosophy that the best way to learn how to be a family physician is to learn from experienced family physicians in a setting that reflects where and how they practice.
+The curriculum at IFMC - Fairfax Family Medicine is based on the philosophy that the best way to learn how to be a family physician is to learn from experienced family physicians in a setting that reflects where and how they practice.

 The program employs a longitudinal curriculum.
 The first year is largely hospital-based and traditionally structured with block rotations on all the major services where they develop a solid foundation of medical knowledge.
 Rotations include general medicine, adult and pediatric emergency medicine, surgery, pediatrics, critical care, and OBGYN.
 In addition all first year residents have regularly scheduled patient care in the Family Medicine Center including a month long Family Medicine Rotation to begin developing core office skills.
 In the second and third year, residents are based in the Family Medicine center full time where they follow a large, diverse population.
 They develop their own patient panel and assume the role of the primary care provider for their patients.
 Hospital care and specialty electives are incorporated into the office schedule, allowing maximum patient continuity.